 The main reason why mental health remains the ugly stepchild in primary care is money.
 These visits take a long time and physicians outside of the concierge model who provide a lot of good, solid mental health care had better marry a plastic surgeon or they will wind up in bankruptcy.
 I actually believe that most primary care doctors would gladly do much more for their patients with mental health issues if these problems came with better insurance payments.
 Most primary care doctors have good people skills.
 Providing solid in-office psychotherapy and medication management simply requires mastering a knowledge base which is well within the capabilities of many of these clinicians, and there is research, including that of my colleague at lunch, supporting this notion.

 But when my psychiatry colleague complimented me on my vast knowledge of psychotherapy, I could only chuckle.
-I promptly imagined myself as a bearded, pipe smoking, tweet-jacket wearing Freudian analyst, holding forth on your id and superego conflicts.
-Or perhaps I am a long haired, tie-dyed, sandal-wearing Trans-personal psychotherapist, seeing only those patients who are able to climb to my throne high on a mountain top.
+I promptly imagined myself as a bearded, pipe-smoking, tweed jacket-wearing Freudian analyst, holding forth on your id and superego conflicts.
+Or perhaps I am a long-haired, tie-dyed, sandal-wearing, transpersonal psychotherapist, seeing only those patients who are able to climb to my throne high on a mountain top.

 Another advantage is that these methods tend to tackle very specific issues and problems.
 The laypersons’ view of a great therapist is someone who formulates a grand insight deep into your character and ties it all together, kind of like a poet or a Bob Dylan song.
 Although this may help a minority of patients, most are better off just working very specifically on fixing what is bothering them and keeping the deep insights to a minimum.
 One of my favorite approaches in this regard is a cognitive and behavioral approach called CBASP, pronounced “see-basp,” that focuses on a moment in time when you had a bad interaction with another person.
 Although a CBASP-type approach might require spending an hour on a five-minute encounter with someone, it often yields great rewards, and the deep insights sometimes come tumbling out on their own anyway.

 Life coaching has become another popular way to help folks.
 When it comes to mental health, no one should have a monopoly on treatment approaches.
 People argue that coaching is problematic because coaches have no formal training or educational requirements.
-But the fact is, life coaches, clergy, teachers, social workers, and grandmothers all provide mental health care.
+But the fact is, life coaches, clergy, teachers, social workers, and grandmothers, all provide mental health care.
 Research shows that when judging outcomes in psychotherapy, it is most often an individual’s healing qualities which are more important than the length or type of training.
 This is not the case in other areas of health care, such as neurosurgery.
 Sure, I have a bias in favor of academically-oriented approaches.
-The journal articles and books I read and workshops I’ve attended in this area are by PhD psychologists and MD psychiatrists.
-But this is not to discount other methods that may be helpful to many individuals.
-My own view, not widely shared, is that great psychotherapy often includes a coaching element and that great coaching includes a lot of psychotherapy.
+The journal articles, books I read, and workshops I’ve attended in this area are by PhD psychologists and MD psychiatrists, but this is not to discount other methods that may be helpful to many individuals.
+My own view, not widely shared, is that great psychotherapy often includes a coaching element, and that great coaching includes a lot of psychotherapy.
 One former patient of mine went to a business coach and the main advice was to stop drinking.

 Great psychotherapy often includes a